 - Downsize: Rather than slowly sell your home back to the bank, you could opt to sell your home and move into a more affordable space, such as a condo, or even just a smaller home.
 You even have the option of renting a portion of your home, which can provide you with both income and company.

 - Refinance: As mentioned before, mortgage rates are pretty low right now, so if you currently have a mortgage on your home, would refinancing lower your payments?
 Chances are it would.
 Even just an extra $300 a month is still more money in your pocket.
-Similarly, you could take out cash through a refinancing, and provide yourself with a more flexible form of income.
+Similarly, you could take out cash through a refinance.
+This gives you a more flexible form of income.

-Bottom line, a reverse mortgage is a high cost option, and should be considered as the aces up your sleeve, so to speak.
+Bottom line, a reverse mortgage is a high-cost option, and should be considered as the ace up your sleeve, so to speak.
 You don’t want to use them, as the risk is high, but you will if you have to later in the game.